 We’ve handled these cases before.
 And we’ve achieved all kinds of positive results for our clients.
 We win trials.
 We convince district attorneys to not issue charges.
 While we can’t guarantee any specific result for any client, we believe that hiring a top criminal defense attorney is the best way to deal with cases like this.

 We’re not afraid to file motions.
 We’re not afraid to fight for our clients.
-If you’re looking for someone who is going to fight for you, contact us.
+If you’re looking for someone who is going to fight for you, certainly contact us.
 If you don’t need a fighter, other criminal defense firms may do the job.

 Matthew Meyer and Benjamin Van Severen have achieved positive results for clients facing child neglect charges.
-Meyer Van Severen, S.C. provides child neglect defense.
+Meyer Van Severen, S.C. certainly provides child neglect defense.
 Contact us at (414) 270-0202 to discuss your case today.